kororaproject/kp-documentation/DevelopingKorora/Planned-Documentation.md

 Any submissions are gratefully accepted, see [here ](https://github.com/kororaproject/kp-documentation/wiki/Contributing-To-Korora)for information on how to contribute.

 _A username after the topic indicates they are currently working on that topic_.
-Please create a Pull request any alterations or email **team@kororaproject.org** .
+Please create a Pull request for any alterations or email **team@kororaproject.org** .

 ### Getting Korora